UCR-Robotics/ee144/docs/lab3.rst

 .. note::

   It is required to use closed-loop control (i.e. PD controller) to track the trajectory.
-  Finely tuned open-loop control script may also pass the autograder testing, but is not allowed.
+  Finely tuned open-loop control script may also pass the autograder tests, but is not allowed.
   All scripts will be double checked when grading manually.
   Penalty will apply if such script is found.